stanwu/stanwu/README.md

 👋 Hi,

-I’m Stan Wu, a remote worker specializing in developing customized AAOS and AOSP frameworks for U.S.-based startups.
-I also manage services on Linode and GCP platforms while collaborating with international teams to drive projects forward.
-I believe that "simplicity is the ultimate sophistication" and incorporate this philosophy into my technical development and solution design.
+Hi, I’m Stan Wu, a remote engineer specializing in customized AAOS and AOSP frameworks for U.S.-based startups.
+I manage services on Linode and GCP while collaborating with international teams.
+My expertise spans Android x86 and Allwinner solutions, and I actively integrate the principle of "simplicity is the ultimate sophistication" into my work.
+Passionate about clean code and innovative solutions, I’m always looking to contribute to impactful projects.